 Only the staff that are involved with the dental sleep medicine aspect of the facility need to be listed on this form.
 If a staff person has two or more roles, list the person under each of their job types and designate how hours per week they spend in each role.
 For example, if a staff member is both administrative staff and billing staff, list the individual in both sections of the staff form and approximate the average hours spent performing administrative duties and billing duties.

 Practice management and billing credits, regardless if they are ADA CERP recognized or AGD PACE approved in dental sleep medicine, are unacceptable for DSM Facility Accreditation.
 Furthermore, ADA or AGD CE transcripts are insufficient verification that the educational course was in dental sleep medicine.
 Actual CE verification letters or certificates from the course provider are required to meet this standard.
-The documentation must clearly show that the courses were science-based education in dental sleep medicine.
+The documentation must clearly show that the courses were science-based education in dental sleep medicine or sleep medicine and must include objectives or a detailed agenda for each course that clearly demonstrate that applicants are furthering their clinical knowledge of dental sleep medicine.
 The dental director must also be the attendee of a course and not the instructor.

 Auxiliary staff education has to be earned specifically in either sleep medicine or dental sleep medicine; general dentistry or hygienist education is unacceptable.